TitasDas/docuwise-2/README.md

 >
 > DocuWise 2.0 prioritizes **exploration over scalability**, **observability**, and **security hardening**.
 > A production-ready RAG system would require:
-> - Persistent vector storage (e.g., Qdrant, Weaviate, or FAISS with proper indexing)
+> - Persistent vector storage (e.g. Pinecone, Qdrant, Weaviate, or FAISS with proper indexing)
 > - Secure API key management and backend isolation
 > - Evaluation pipelines with logging, caching, and consistency checks
 > - Fine-tuned prompt templates and controlled retrieval workflows
-> - Data governance and privacy guarantees  ...(and many other optimizations and additions to the user and data flow architecture)
+> - Data governance, privacy controls, and a well-defined user/data flow architecture — along with several other production-grade optimizations.
 >
 > Think of this app as a **research tool and experimental baseline**, not as a deployment blueprint.